vc1492a/henosis/docs/source/index.html.md

 s.run(port=5005)
 ```

-Port 5005 is the default port, but this port **must match** that specified
+Port 5005 is the default port.
-in your API host (in config.yaml) for Henosis to run properly.

 ### Custom API Endpoints and Routes